-Being able to program in the modern world is hands-down one of the most important and versatile skills one can have.
+Being able to program in the modern world is one of the most important and versatile skills one can have.

 Every industry around the world requires websites, or they may require gadgets or machinery in their stores.

 Because this is such an important skill, it is incredibly important to list it properly on a resume!
 Let’s look at the best ways to do so.